kestra-io/docs/docs/administrator-guide/configuration/README.md

 ### Repository configuration

-Kestra supports multiple repository types, the default being an in-memory repository that is **only suitable for local testing** as it doesn't provide any resiliency or scalability and didn't implement all functionalities.
-The in-memory repository must be used with the in-memory queue.
+Kestra supports multiple repository types, the default depends on your [installation](../deployment/) mode.

 The repository type must be compatible with the queue type.
 Not all combinations are possible.

 The following repository types are available:
 - In-memory that must be used with the in-memory queue.
+It is **only suitable for local testing** as it doesn't provide any resiliency or scalability and didn't implement all functionalities.
 - Database that must be used with the database queue.
 It currently supports H2, MySQL or PostgreSQL as a database.
 - Elasticsearch that must be used with the Kafka queue.
 Those are **only available inside the Enterprise Edition**.